joao-m-lourenco-alpt/advanced-jenkins-training/jenkins/Labs/Jenkins Lab I - Basic.md

 🔹 **Tasks:**

 - Create a new **Multibranch Pipeline** named **MultiBranch-Test**. 🌿
+- In the **Branch Sources** section, select **Git** and add your Git repository
-- Configure it to monitor a Git repository with multiple branches fro each 5 min (H/5 * * * *). 🔄
+- Configure it to monitor changes for each 5min (H/5 * * * *) 🔄
+- the following code:Configure it to monitor in Branch Sources by selecting a Git
-- Define a `Jenkinsfile` in the repository with the following content:
+- In your `Jenkinsfile` in the repository, add the following content:
   ```groovy
   pipeline {
       agent any